rahulgopinath/rahulgopinath.github.io/_posts/2020-07-26-semantic-testcase-reducer.markdown

 or commandeering the generator as done by [Hypothesis](https://github.com/HypothesisWorks/hypothesis/blob/master/hypothesis-python/src/hypothesis/internal/conjecture/shrinker.py).
 Of the two, the Hypothesis approach is actually more generalizable to arbitrary generators.
 Hence we will look at how it is done.
 For ease of naming, I will call this approach the _generator reduction_ approach.
 Note that we use the simple `delta debug` on the choice sequences.
 This is different from `Hypothesis` in that `Hypothesis` uses a number of custom passes rather than `delta debug`.
+For further information on Hypothesis, please see the [paper](https://drmaciver.github.io/papers/reduction-via-generation-preview.pdf) _Test-Case Reduction via Test-Case Generation:Insights From the Hypothesis Reducer_ by _David R. MacIver_ and _Alastair F. Donaldson_ at ECOOP 2020.

 For the _generator reduction_ to work, we need a generator in the first place.
 So, we start with a rather simple generator that we discussed
 [previously](/post/2019/05/28/simplefuzzer-01/).